 There are some things that are so delicious, it baffles me to discover how simple they are to make.
 This is ginger limeade is one of those.
-It’s a bit like a ginger lime tonic, a little tangy, a little sweet, and packs a little ginger heat.
-Here’s it’s story ..
+It’s a bit like a ginger lime tonic, a little tangy, a little sweet, and packs a little heat.
+And it’s SO refreshing.

 Balinese cuisine is known for fresh ingredients, lots of fragrant roots and spices, and a focus on wellness (Really, the whole island feels like a yoga studio.)
-And this ginger lime tonic will revitalize you on a hot summer day, and cure a winter cold.
-I pitcher of this ginger lime tonic is always in our refrigerator.
+This ginger limeade will revitalize you on a hot summer day or cure a winter cold.
+A pitcher of this ginger lime tonic is always in our refrigerator.

 I have a few step-by-step photos to go with the recipe below.
 It’s fairly easy.
 We make a pitcher of this ginger limeade every Sunday.
 Sometimes, it even lasts us until Tuesday.
 It’s so good it’s usually gone.